 A baby girl was delivered there when an ambulance was unable to take her mother to the hospital, Buffalo Fire Commissioner Garnell Whitfield said.

 "She was born, she's safe and she's healthy," Whitfield said.

-South Buffalo firefighters battled the snow to reach people who had called for help, and emergency responders heading to some calls only found cars abandoned in snow drifts, The Buffalo News reported.
-Some crews carried stretchers along snow-choked streets because ambulances couldn’t drive through, Whitfield told the newspaper.
+South Buffalo firefighters battled the snow to reach people who had called for help, and emergency responders responding to some calls only found cars abandoned in snow drifts, The Buffalo News reported.
+Some crews carried stretchers along snow-choked streets because ambulances couldn't drive through, Whitfield told the newspaper.

 Trapped for over a day

 New York State troopers rescued the Niagara University women's basketball team early Wednesday after it got stuck on a bus for more than 24 hours due to the snowstorm.

 "We're really tired and really ready to be home," head coach Kendra Faustin said after the rescue.

 The team sat on the side of a highway, unable to move, for more than 24 hours.
 The bus was bringing the team home from a game in Pittsburgh when it got stuck.

 In a Skype interview with CNN's Don Lemon before the rescue, the coach explained how they got trapped.